How do I request a leave of absence?

 I am a parent/next of kin and want to contact you on behalf of a student – what should I do?

 Please contact the Student Programme team: 01786 466685 or by email firstname.lastname@example.org, and they will advise on your next course of action.

 Can I claim job-seekers allowance or other benefits whilst on leave of absence?

 Students on a leave of absence are still considered to be ‘a student’ in terms of the Department of Work and Pensions.
 In most cases, students are not entitled to a job-seekers allowance or any other benefits whilst on leave of absence but there are some exceptions.
-If you have questions about benefits please make an appointment with one of the Money Advice Team by emailing email@example.com, or calling in at the Student Hub.
-(Cottrell 2A1)
+If you have questions about benefits please make an appointment with one of the Money Support Team by emailing email@example.com.

 Can I work during my leave of absence?

 There are no barriers to you taking up paid employment while on a leave of absence if you are fit and able to do so.

 Why might my leave of absence request be denied?

 Your leave of absence request may be denied for a number of reasons, including but not limited to: